Janice Rogers Brown

 Janice Rogers Brown (born May 11, 1949) is an American jurist.
-She served as a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit from 2005 to 2017 and before that, Associate Justice of the California Supreme Court from 1996 to 2005.
+She served as a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit from 2006 to 2017 and before that, Associate Justice of the California Supreme Court from 1996 to 2006.
 She is a member of the Federalist Society and frequently features at events hosted by the organization.

 Her 2003 nomination by George W. Bush to the U.S. Court of Appeals for the District of Columbia Circuit was opposed by civil rights groups and stalled for nearly two years by Democratic senators who saw her as an extreme "conservative judicial activist.”
-She was eventually re-nominated and confirmed in 2005.
-The following month, after Justice Sandra Day O'Connor retired from the United States Supreme Court, Brown was reportedly considered as a potential nominee to replace O'Connor.
-Brown was ultimately not nominated to the U.S. Supreme Court.
+She was eventually re-nominated and confirmed in 2006.
+The following month, after Justice Sandra Day O'Connor retired from the Supreme Court of the United States, Brown was reportedly considered as a potential nominee to replace O'Connor.
+Brown was ultimately not nominated to the Supreme Court.

 Early life and education

-Brown was born Janice Olivia Allen in Greenville, Alabama in 1949.
+Brown was born Janice Olivia Allen in Greenville, Alabama, in 1949.
 Her father was a World War II veteran who sharecropped a leased 158-acre plot before reenlisting.
 After her parents separated, she was raised primarily by her paternal grandmother until, as a teenager, she moved to Sacramento, California, with her mother who was a nurse.
 When her mother remarried, she took the name Rogers.